Fish Mousse Starter Recipe

 - Serve each portion with cream poured over it, a piece of smoked salmon on top and some fresh parsley.

-This delicious fish mousse makes a stunning looking starter recipe, you will certainly agree.
+This delicious fish mousse starter recipe makes a stunning looking starter recipe, you will certainly agree.
 Fish mousse can be made with all kinds of fish and you can choose from mackerel, trout, salmon, haddock, monkfish and more.
-It is nice to use subtle flavoured fish when making fish mousse recipes.
-The overall flavour should be a combination of the cream, lemon, dill and a mild fish taste, without anything being too overpowering.
+It is nice to use subtle flavored fish when making fish mousse recipes.
+The overall flavor should be a combination of the cream, lemon, dill and a mild fish taste, without anything being too overpowering.
 This fish mousse recipe is nice to serve before any meat, fish or poultry main course.
 You can also pipe the mousse on to crackers to serve at buffets.